PowerDNS/pdns/pdns/dnsdistdist/docs/upgrade_guide.rst

 1.9.x to 2.0.0
 --------------

 :program:`dnsdist` supports a new, optional ``yaml`` :doc:`configuration format <reference/yaml-settings>`.
-This new format requires a Rust compiler and a Python 3 interpreter.
+To build :program:`dnsdist` with this feature enabled, a Rust compiler and a Python 3 interpreter are needed.

 :func:`showTLSContexts` has been renamed to :func:`showTLSFrontends`.
 :func:`getTLSContext` and the associated :class:`TLSContext` have been removed, please use :func:`getTLSFrontend` and the associated :class:`TLSFrontend` instead.